 CNAs provide hands-on care to individuals who need assistance — often elderly people or someone who has had an acute healthcare event or injury.
-CNAs may work in an individual’s home, at a nursing home, or in a long-term-care or assisted-living facility.
+CNAs may work in an individual’s home, at a nursing home, or in a long-term-care or assisted-living community.
 They assist clients with basic needs such as personal care, wellness monitoring and household tasks.
 They’re also a source of emotional support during what may be the most vulnerable time in their clients’ lives.

 To become a CNA, you must complete a state-approved CNA program that provides both theory and hands-on skills training.
 Then, you must pass a state certification exam before you can start a job.
 NextStep streamlines this process into as little as six or seven weeks, depending on the state you're in.
 You complete your theory coursework via app, and our mentors support you through certification and for the first 90 days of your job with one of our employer partners.

 CNAs are responsible for monitoring the condition of their clients and noting any changes.
 They spend more one-on-one time with residents than nurses or doctors, so the information they obtain can save lives!
 CNAs may take vital signs, such as weight, temperature or pulse.
 Providing basic personal care is also the responsibility of a CNA.
 Some clients only need minimal help, while others may require total care, including feeding, bathing, toileting and dressing.
 Another part of a CNA's role caring for others is ensuring the client has a clean environment and access to meals and snacks throughout the day.
 In addition to these physical duties, CNAs boost their clients’ mental health by engaging them in conversation and fun activities.
 CNAs often find their relationship with clients to be deeply meaningful.